 - Runny, bloody or discolored stools or no stool production

 - Favoring one foot when not sleeping

 |Health Issue||Symptoms or Causes||Suggested Action|

-Ask an associate about Petco's selection of books on Canaries and the variety of Petco Brand products available for the care and happiness of your new pet.
-All Petco Brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center store employee about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Because all Canaries are potential carriers of infectious diseases, such as Chlamydiosis, always wash your hands before and after handling your Canary and/or habitat contents to help prevent the potential spread of diseases.
-Work with your avian veterinarian on protocols to treat your bird should the bird contract Chlamydiosis.
+Because all canaries are potential carriers of infectious diseases such as chlamydiosis, always wash your hands before and after handling your canary and/or habitat contents to help prevent the potential spread of diseases.
+Work with your avian veterinarian on protocols to treat your bird should the bird contract infections such as chlamydiosis.

-Pregnant women, children under the age of 5 and people with weakened immune systems should contact their physician before purchasing and/or caring for a Canary and should consider not having a Canary as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing and/or caring for a canary and should consider having a pet other than a canary.

-Go to the Centers for Disease Control at cdc.gov/healthypets for more information about Button Quail and disease.
+Go to the Centers for Disease Control at cdc.gov/healthypets for more information about birds and disease.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.